Exceptional Quartics are Ubiquitous

+We already know that the roots of the irreducible polynomials $f(x,t_i)$ are exceptional units in $K_{t_i}$, and they are distinct for two different values of $t_i$, being roots of two different irreducuble polynomials.
+Now combining with the fact that there are only finitely many exceptional units in a single number field, we can then conclude that infinitely many among the quartic fields $K_{t_i}$ are distinct, completing the proof of part (iv).

-Proof of (v): For this we will make use of the Lemmas \ref{kappe1} and \ref{kappe2} and accordingly we will calculate the discriminant and the resolvent for $f(x,t)$.
+Proof of (v): For this we will make use of the well-known results on determination of Galois groups of quartics found, for example, in \cite{kappe}.
+Accordingly we will calculate the discriminant and the resolvent for $f(x,t)$.
 The discriminant is $\Delta=(4t^2+9)(t^2-4)^2$.
 Clearly, $\Delta$ can be a square only when $4t^2+9$ is a square.
 It is easy to see that $4t^2+9$ is not a square for $t\geq3$.
-The resolvent polynomial for our $f(x;t)$ is given $R_3(x)=x^3+x^2-(t^2+4)x-(2t^2+4)$ which is reducible as it factorizes as $(x+2)(x^2-x-t^2-2)$.
-So the Galois group is $D_4$ or $\mathbf{Z}/4\mathbf{Z}$ by Lemma \ref{kappe1}.
+The resolvent polynomial for our $f(x;t)$, denoted $R_3(x)$ in \cite{kappe} is easily calculated to be $R_3(x)=x^3+x^2-(t^2+4)x-(2t^2+4)$, and factorizes as $(x+2)(x^2-x-t^2-2)$.
+So the Galois group is $D_4$ or $\mathbf{Z}/4\mathbf{Z}$.
 Note that for $R_3(x)$, $-2$ is a rational root.
-So by Lemma \ref{kappe2}, to prove the that the Galois group is $D_4$ it suffices to show that $(t^2-4)\Delta$ is not a square.
+So continuing to follow \cite{kappe}, we will be able to conclude that the Galois group is $D_4$ once we show that $(t^2-4)\Delta$ is not a square.
 This is equivalent to showing $(t^2-4)(4t^2+9)$ is not a square, for $t\geq3$.